symandria/SpaceWar/Documentation/AIStates/ARCHITECTURE.md

 - **Ignoring Constraints**: Designing without considering technical limitations
 - **Ambiguous Responsibilities**: Failing to clearly define component roles
 - **Leaky Abstractions**: Allowing implementation details to leak through interfaces
+- **System Duplication**: Designing new subsystems or components without thoroughly investigating existing ones that may serve similar purposes.
+Always research the current architecture before introducing new elements.
+- **Forced Integration**: Conversely, attempting to adapt existing systems for purposes they weren't designed for.
+When considering reuse of existing architecture, ensure it's appropriate for the new requirements and won't result in components with conflicting responsibilities.

 ## Transitioning to Other States
 When appropriate, transition to: